ANALYSIS-Saudi overtures to wary Biden team driven by worries over Iran, economy

 RULES OF THE GAME

-Prince Mohammed was keen to impose some rules for addressing the Iran question and Yemen while also presenting Saudi Arabia as a high profile member of the global community that should be defended, the diplomat said.
+Prince Mohammed was keen to "impose some rules for the game" regarding Iran and Yemen while also presenting Saudi Arabia as a "high profile member of the international community and economy" that should be defended, the diplomat said.

-Riyadh welcomed the Houthi designation as a foreign terrorist group, saying this would "neutralise" a threat posed by the Houthis by depriving them of arms and funds and bringing them back to the negotiating table.
+Warning the Houthi designation as a foreign terrorist group may push Yemen into a large-scale famine, U.N. officials have urged Biden to revoke the decision that takes effect on Jan.
+19.

-U.N. officials warned that the designation, which takes effect on Jan.
-19, may push Yemen into a large-scale famine and urged Biden to revoke it.
+Saudi Arabia and its Gulf allies including the United Arab Emirates, concerned about Iran's ballistic missiles and regional network of proxies, supported Trump's maximum pressure campaign on Tehran and basked in his decision in 2018 to quit "a flawed" international nuclear deal and reimpose sanctions on Iran.

-Saudi Arabia and its Gulf allies, concerned about Iran's missiles and regional proxies, supported Trump's maximum pressure campaign on Tehran and hailed his decision in 2018 to quit "a flawed" international nuclear deal.
-They have stressed that this time, they should be part of any talks.
+They have stressed that this time around they should be included in any potential negotiations between the Biden administration and Iran on a new nuclear deal to ensure it addresses Iran's missile capabilities and "malign activity".

 The Sunni Muslim kingdom has been locked in a decades long rivalry with Shi'ite Iran for regional influence that has shaped conflicts in Yemen, Iraq, Syria and Lebanon.